rktoomey/rkt-presentations/mongonyc-salat/sectionone/sectionone.md

 - statically typed
 - functional
 - scalable
-- easy to create libraries and DSLs
+- makes it easy to create libraries and DSLs
--
+- interoperable with Java

 !SLIDE